jaymehall/rails-friends/README.md

 # React-Ruby-on-Rails Friends App

 ## Description
-This application is designed to explore and illustrate the possiblity of using Ruby on Rails and React front end framework together to create a fully functional basic CRUD application.
+This application is designed to explore and illustrate the possibility of using Ruby on Rails and React front end framework together to create a fully functional basic CRUD application.

 ## Table of Contents
   - [Installation](#installation)